Xavier rallies past Texas A&M for 1st NIT title since 1958

 - Jack NungeCollege basketball player (2018–2020) Iowa

-NEW YORK (AP) If this was the last NIT championship game at Madison Square Garden, it certainly was a thriller.
+NEW YORK — If this was the last NIT championship game at Madison Square Garden, it certainly was a thriller.

 Especially for Xavier.